BaratiLab/FaultNet/README.md

 # FaultNet

 This is the repository of FaultNet: A CNN for bearing fault detection and classification.
-The link of the preprint is available here:
+The preprint is available here: